ahyros/flp_proj2/README.md

 ## Known problems
-Program is not very optimal.
+Program is not very fast.
 As an example, a star graph with 9 vertices and 36 edges, (all vertices are connected), which has 20160 unique Hamilton cycles took 2 minutes to solve on my local machine and 1 minute on server provided by the university (Merlin).